KOKO1904/cka_study_exercises/helm/helm.md

 # Helm

-### Your company requires the installation of Apache HTTP Server version 8.5.70 in their Kubernetes cluster using the official Helm chart from the Bitnami repository: https://charts.bitnami.com/bitnami.

-Please complete the following tasks:

-- Create a Helm template to install Apache HTTP Server v8.5.70 with the mod_status module enabled.
-Locate the apacheExtraModules section and add the module there.

-- Proceed to install Apache HTTP Server using this template.
+### Your manager has asked you to deploy Argo CD in a Kubernetes cluster using Helm.
+The goal is to test your ability to configure Helm charts using a values.yaml file and understand Kubernetes deployment options.

+- Install the Argo CD chart using the repository: https://argoproj.github.io/argo-helm.

+- Create a values.yaml file with the following configuration:
+  - Enable redis-ha
+  - Server:
+    - Enable autoscaling with the next paramenters:
+      - minReplicas: 2
+      - maxReplicas: 3
+      - Ingress:
+        - Enabled with host argo-cd.local
+        - Ingress classname traefik
+        - Annotations:
+          - traefik.ingress.kubernetes.io/router.entrypoints: web,websecure
+          - traefik.ingress.kubernetes.io/router.middleware: "default-mymiddleware@kubernetescrd"
+        - TLS using secret argo-cd-tls
+  - repoServer:
+    - Enable autoscaling with the next paramenters:
+      - minReplicas: 2
+      - maxReplicas: 4
+  - applicationSet:
+      - Change replicas to 2
+- Create the chart named argo-chart using the values.yaml in the namespace argocd
+- Verify that the settings defined in the values.yaml were successfully deployed.

 ---